ashejim/C964/_sources/task1.md

 ### Are there any restrictions on which datasets I can choose?

 Only that data must be legally available to use and share with evaluators.
-For example, using data belonging to a current employer would require submitting the [Restricted Information Authorization Form](task1:waiver_form).
+For example, using data belonging to a current employer would require submitting a [waiver form](task1:waiverform).

 - You *can* use any dataset found on [kaggle.com](https://www.kaggle.com/datasets).
 - You *can* use simulated data.